ChrisOldmeadow/Bibtex-Enricher/ROADMAP.md

 - Priority of features may change based on user feedback
 - Some features may require additional API access or credentials
 - Performance implications will be considered for each feature
+- Format support will focus on common academic reference formats